Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 Lessons we can learn from the humble biro

 When Larry Kim, founder of WordStream, posed the above question on LinkedIn alongside an image similar to the one above, it provoked around 300 comments.

 The image shows a classic BIC® Cristal ballpoint pen over a 60-year period that has remained unchanged.

 His question appeared to irritate some people, prompting one to write, “Everyone extracts the moral of the story by their own life experience, so why are you behaving like you are the only one who knows what is the message here.
 Who gave you this right?”
 I think that might have been the point of the question.

-Perhaps Larry’s is more complex than it first appears.
-He likes to pose provocative questions.
+Perhaps Larry’s questions is more complex than it first appears, and he is known for posing provocative questions.

 Some comments were witty (and on the money);

 “Shooting spitballs in school never goes out of style.”

 Others were a little harsh, if not predictable, implying they knew the only correct answer;

 “Not thinking different”, “Not a penny has been spent on Research & Development for decades”, “No imagination”, “Laziness”, “Cheap and popular”, “a finger torture device for 6 decades and still going”